 The grass is greener at the Bowls venue

-The countdown continues to the start of the Lawn Bowls competition on Monday 8 July and the venue is taking shape.
+The countdown continues to the start of the Lawn Bowls competition at the Samoa 2019 Pacific Games on Monday 8 July and the venue is taking shape.

 Grounds specialist, Glen Peter Miller feels the plant cover on both greens will provide a suitable playing surface.

 He’s a full-time groundskeeper in New Zealand with a strong connection to Samoa.

 The greens at the Lawn Bowls venue are on track for July.

 “I was here for the 2007 South Pacific Games and Youth Commonwealth Games in 2015, so I do have quite a background of Samoa and its culture,” he says.
 “The 6 months I had here in 2007 prior to the Games helping develop that complex was the highlight of my life.